 Are There Specific Phrases to Use During Peekaboo?

-Yes, you can use playful phrases like “Where’d you go?” or “I see you!” to engage your little one during peekaboo.
-These phrases spark curiosity, enhance excitement, and make the game even more enjoyable for both of you.
+Playful phrases like “Where’d you go?” or “I see you!” work well.
+They spark curiosity, build excitement, and make the game more enjoyable for both of you.

 Can Peekaboo Be Played Virtually or Online?